mrslezak/QuantLib_1.23-Boost_1_76_0-Win10/README.md

 Documentation is severely lacking on this project (Boost) - I wouldn't touch it if I didn't need to run a POC with QuantLib.
 But since I finally figured out how to build it, after a couple LONG LONG DAYS, I figured I'd summarize how to do it here.
 Just in case anyone else has to go through the hassle in the future (or I have to update it later on).

 1(a): Download the Boost version you need for your system, I'm only going to focus on Microsoft 10 since that's what I used.
 This meant I downloaded "the precompiled binaries" which aren't actually fully compiled... makes a lot of sense, right?
-https://sourceforge.net/projects/boost/files/boost-binaries/1.76.0/
-Here I used:
-boost_1_76_0-msvc-14.1-64.exe	2021-04-14	194.2 MB
+(Actually, the project maintainer for QL (Luigi Ballabio <luigi.ballabio@gmail.com>) showed me you can just point to the c:\users\Pubic\boost\ for includes and libraries, point to the C:\Users\Public\boost_1_76_0\lib64-msvc-14.1 and they are there already, so you can skip this part, unless you have a specific reason to recompile them for your exact platform) https://sourceforge.net/projects/boost/files/boost-binaries/1.76.0/ Here I used: boost_1_76_0-msvc-14.1-64.exe	2021-04-14	194.2 MB